jungvonmatt/storyblok-migrations/README.md

 ### Schema Helper Functions

-When creating or updating components, the following helper functions are available to create type-safe schema fields:
+When creating or updating components with `create-component` or `update-component`, the following helper functions are available to create type-safe schema fields:

 - `textField()` - Creates a Text input field for short strings
 - `textareaField()` - Creates a Textarea input field for longer strings